spack/spack-tutorial/tutorial_packaging.rst

 Our ``mpileaks`` package is still not building.
 For experienced Autotools developers, the problem and its solution may be obvious.
-But let's instead use this opportunity to spend some time debugging.
+But let's instead use this opportunity to spend some time using Spack features for debugging.
 We have a few options that can tell us about what's going wrong:

-As per the error message, Spack has given us a ``spack-build-out.txt`` debug
+As per the error message, Spack has given us a ``spack-build-out.txt`` debug log that we can look at:
-log:

 .. literalinclude:: outputs/packaging/build-output.out
    :language: console

-This gives us the output from the build, and mpileaks isn't finding its ``adept-utils`` dependency.
+This gives us the output from the build, including the configure error stating mpileaks isn't finding its ``adept-utils`` dependency.

 Spack has automatically added the include and library directories of ``adept-utils`` to the compiler's search path, but some packages like mpileaks can sometimes be picky and still want things spelled out on the command line.
-But let's continue to pretend we're not experienced developers, and explore some other debugging paths.
+So let's explore some other debugging paths.

-We can also enter the build area and try to manually run the build:
+Spack provides a command that allows us to set up the environment for manual builds, which we can perform after entering the build area:

 .. code-block:: console

   $ spack cd mpileaks
   $ spack build-env mpileaks bash

+The ``spack cd`` command changed our working directory to the last attempted build for mpileaks.
 The ``spack build-env`` command spawns a new shell that contains the same environment that Spack used to build the mpileaks package (you can substitute bash for your favorite shell).

-The ``spack cd`` command changed our working directory to the last attempted build for mpileaks.
-From here we can manually re-run the build:
+From here we can manually re-run the build using the ``configure`` command:

 .. literalinclude:: outputs/packaging/build-env-configure.out
    :language: console